 “He…was…DEAD!” doesn’t make a character any more dramatically expired than “He was dead.”

-Apply as many of these self-editing hints as possible to the first page of your work-in-progress.
+Apply as many of these book editing hints as possible to the first page of your work-in-progress.
 It’ll make a huge difference.

 I’ve added a downloadable self-editing checklist below with all 21 tips included.
 The more boxes you can check for your manuscript, the leaner, meaner, and more ready it will be for submission to a publisher.

 Click here or below to download it free: